Russian Pronouns and How They’re Used: A Beginner-friendly Guide

 It may be a while before you can use these pronouns intuitively, but you’re well on your way.
+One way to practice your pronouns is to watch Russian videos on FluentU.

-And if you want to hear Russian pronouns used in real-life conversations for context, watch videos with FluentU!
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.
-You’ll master Russian pronouns in no time!
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 The program also allows you to study pronouns with flashcards and look up video examples.

 There’s the poem “Моя грамматика” by М. Раскатов, too, if you want to enjoy some wit and bask in the glow of your recently acquired pronoun knowledge!